 Now we get to the fun part!
 When buying a vaporizer, there are many important things to consider when deciding what kind of device is right for you – about a dozen of them, to be more specific.
 Below, we break down each feature to give you the best chance of making an informed decision when you decide to buy a vaporizer.

-The way you control the temperature of your vaporizer is very important, especially if you are looking for a device that has some flexibility.
+The way you control the temperature of your vaporizer buying guide is very important, especially if you are looking for a device that has some flexibility.
 Different kinds of materials heat up differently, for instance, herbs will vaporize faster than concentrates.
 There are three main temperature options for vaporizers: